Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 How is Zika virus infection diagnosed?

 - Your healthcare provider will examine you and ask about your symptoms.
 Tell him or her if you have traveled recently.
-Also tell him if you are pregnant or think you are pregnant.
+Also tell him or her if you are pregnant or think you are pregnant.
 Your blood and urine may be tested for infection.
 If you are a man, a sample of your semen may be tested for infection.